Björn Krupp: Professional

 Undrafted, in September 2011, he returned to Germany and signed for Kölner Haie of the Deutsche Eishockey Liga (DEL), where he was coached by his father.

-In December 2014, Krupp went on loan to fellow Deutsche Eishockey Liga side Grizzly Adams Wolfsburg, before signing a two-year-deal at the club in April 2015.
+In December 2014, Krupp went on loan to fellow Deutsche Eishockey Liga side Grizzly Adams Wolfsburg, before signing a two-year deal at the club in April 2015.

 In the midst of the 2018–19 season on November 17, 2018, Krupp agreed to a three-year contract with his third DEL club, Adler Mannheim, following the conclusion of his contract with Wolfsburg at seasons end.

-On 13 May 2021, Krupp returned to former club, Grizzlys Wolfsburg, in signing as a free agent to a three-year contract through 2024.
+On 13 May 2021, Krupp returned to former club Grizzlys Wolfsburg, signing as a free agent to a three-year contract through 2024.

 International play

 Krupp is a dual citizen of both Germany and the United States.

 In 2007–08, Krupp was a member of the National Team Development Program representing the United States at the World U-17 Hockey Challenge.

 On December 17, 2013, he made his senior international debut for Germany's men's national team in an exhibition game against Latvia.

 Krupp later competed in the 2015 IIHF World Championship with Germany and saw action in seven games during the tournament.
 He also represented Germany at the 2018 IIHF World Championship.